ydahal1/gatsby-content-source/content/ECLSyntax/project.md

+---
+slug: project
+label: Project
+---

 # PROJECT

 The PROJECT function processes through all records in the record-set performing the [TRANSFORM](./transform.md) function on each record in turn.
-PROJECT result __always__ have the same number of rows as input dataset.
+PROJECT result **always** have the same number of rows as input dataset.

 PROJECT is like SQL's SELECT … INTO TABLE …